hal/hal.github.io/content/documentation/get-started.md

 ## Native Binary

 The standalone version of HAL is available as native binary for Linux, macOS and Windows.
 You can download the native binary for your platform from the latest [HAL release](https://github.com/hal/console/releases).
 It's based on Quarkus and listens to port 9090 by default.
-If you want to listen to a different port use the `quarkus.http.port` property to specify a different port.
+If you want to listen to a different port use the property `quarkus.http.port` to change the port.
 If you're on macOS, run

 ```shell
 halconsole-<version>-macos -Dquarkus.http.port=9123